taroooyan/bg-wiki/NANO-MANUAL.md

 **Arduino Fio:** The Arduino Fio is a microcontroller board based on the Atmel AVR ATmega328P microcontroller.
 This is the programmable brain of the Nano.
 (Fio is the name of this version of Arduino board.
 FIO also stands for Funnel Input/Output.
 For background, see the [[Fio home page|http://arduino.cc/en/Main/ArduinoBoardFio]] on the [[arduino.cc website|http://arduino.cc/]]; also see the [[Sparkfun page|https://www.sparkfun.com/products/10116]] and [[wikipedia table of Arduinos|http://en.wikipedia.org/wiki/List_of_Arduino_boards_and_compatible_systems]].)

 NOTE: It has a small switch on the bottom side which should be turned OFF before soldering!
 * There are four pairs of holes in the main board labeled CHG, BATT, SW, and DTR-CTS.
 Each gets a 2pin male header.
-Make sure you install these before you solder the the Fio to the board
+Make sure you install these before you solder the the Fio to the board!
+(One of the most common problems we've seen is people forgetting to install these.)
 *  A 14-pin length of male header goes on the left side of the Fio outline on the main board.
 *  An 8-pin length of male header goes on the upper right side of the Fio outline.
+You can use the Fio itself as an alignment guide to position the headers on the board properly.
+Soldering the end pins ﬁrst makes it easier to be sure everything is properly aligned.
 *  A 6-pin length of angled male header goes on the Fio itself, in the row of holes beginning with GNDBLK and ending with DTR GRN.
-It is inserted from the top and soldered on the bottom (see photo).
+It is inserted from the top and soldered from the bottom (see photo).
 This is used to connect the Fio to a computer for programming.
 * You can go ahead and solder the header pins to the top of the Fio now, or wait until all the headers are in place to solder the breakouts.
-You can use the Fio itself as an alignment guide to position the headers on the board properly.
-Soldering the end pins ﬁrst makes it easier to be sure everything is properly aligned.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/overviewpics/bGeigie Nano manual v5.3big_Page_12_Image_0001.jpg)

-Proper location of the angled male header on the Fio-- note it is inserted from the top!
+Proper location of the angled male header on the Fio -- note it is inserted from the top!

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/fio_placement.jpg)